-We manage over 130 scholarship funds that assist students from Forsyth, Davidson, Davie, Stokes, Surry, Wilkes, and Yadkin Counties with more than $1.2 million in annual support.
-Scholarships are available in a wide range of areas, helping pave the way to higher education for almost 600 students each year.
+We offer more than 130 scholarships that supported approximately 600 students from Forsyth, Davidson, Davie, Stokes, Surry, Wilkes, and Yadkin Counties with $1.2 million in the last school year.

 October 1, 2020: FAFSA opens

-December 15, 2020: One-Stop WSF Scholarship Application opens
+January 1, 2021: WSF One-Stop Scholarship Application opens

 March 15, 2021: deadline for most WSF merit-based scholarships